Schedule and Room Assignments

 6th-8th

-Battle Strategies & Dioramas: WWII European Theater- Operation Torch/ North Africa Tanks (WED) Add to Cart
+Battle Strategies & Dioramas: WWII European Theater- Battle of Stalingrad (WED) Add to Cart

 Day(s): Wed

-Dragged into World War II relatively unprepared, the American army ballooned in size while having to learn how to fight a modern war with tanks and airplanes all while overseas.
-To split the German army's attention from the beleaguered Soviets, the Allies needed to open a second front of the war.
-Not yet ready to attack Fortress Europe, the Americans started off small by aiding the British against the combined Italian and German armies in North Africa.
-The campaign was difficult but served as the proving ground which produced as battle-hardened American soldiers, ready to take the war to Europe.
-Using artistic model-making techniques, hand tools, and historical maps, students will each form a 10" X 14" shaped, foam diorama with landscape elements (hills, trenches, rivers, ridges, vegetation, barbed wire, etc.) to represent a scene of a famous historical engagement.
+From Stalingrad to Berlin, the downfall of Nazi Germany.
+This quarter will cover the climactic urban battles of the Eastern Front in Europe, or as the Russians call it, The Great Patriotic War.
+The Eastern front is often sidelined in Western history, but it was quite possibly the most brutal theater of war in human history.
+The Germans invaded Eastern Europe to wage a war of extermination, and instead found themselves hunted like rats in the cities they destroyed.
+This is not the Blitzkrieg, where a modern German army used fancy new tactics to destroy larger armies.
+This is the rat warfare, brutal attrition more akin to the 1st World War, with the trenches swapped for bitter street fighting, where each side was literally fighting in their own homes, for everything they had.
+Using artistic model-making techniques, hand tools, and historical maps, students will each form a 10" X 16" shaped, foam diorama with landscape elements (hills, buildings, rivers, bridges, vegetation, fences, etc) to represent a scene of a famous historical engagement.
 Students will each receive 1:72 scale miniature soldiers to populate their scene.
 Once individual projects are constructed, students will combine their dioramas alongside those of their classmates to approximate the larger battlefield terrain.
 Students will spend the remainder of the quarter learning about the tactics and outcomes of the military engagement while playing a table-top strategy game.
-Student strategists will use a simplified version of the Fire and Fury historical wargaming rule system for moving troops and equipment.
+Student strategists will use a simplified version of the Fire and Fury historical war gaming rule system for moving troops and equipment.
 Along with their classmates, students will see how this battle progressed and test different outcome scenarios that might have occurred with different battlefield choices.
 The instructor will use maps and visual presentations to explain the historical background and circumstances leading up to the specific battle.
 Course documents, such as period maps, game rules and all other instructional media will be available via a Google Drive link which will be emailed to parents.
 Topics in this series include: Operation Torch/North Africa (Quarter 1), Battle of Stalingrad (Quarter 2), Iwo Jima (Quarter 3), and Philppine Sea (Quarter 4).
 There is a $25.00 materials fee payable to the instructor on the first day of class.

 2:00 pm-2:55 pm